Police Support Volunteers

 The Memorial Garden is based at Middle Engine Lane police station, Wallsend, Newcastle upon Tyne.

-Mini Police Support recruitment is now closed.
-If you have any questions about the role, or would like to know when applications will re-open please email our Citizens in Policing team.
+Role Play Volunteer recruitment is now closed.
+If you have any questions about the role, or would like to know when applications will re-open please email our Talent Acquisition team.

-We ask that you volunteer 8 hours per month if you are able, however we would encourage you to offer your time only as and when is suitable.
-This time can be split and does not need to be undertaken in one day.
+We would ask that you volunteer a minimum of 8 hours per month if you are able, however we would encourage you to offer your time only as and when is suitable.